Matrix Completion via Max-Norm Constrained Optimization: Introduction

-As a direct search for the lowest-rank matrix satisfying the equality constraints is NP-hard \cite{CG84}, most previous work on matrix completion has focused on using the trace-norm, which is defined to be the sum of the singular values of the matrix, as a convex relaxation for the rank.
-This can be viewed as an analog to relaxing the {\it sparsity} of a vector to its $\ell_1$-norm, which has been shown to be effective both empirically and theoretically in compressed sensing.
-Several recent papers proved in different settings that a generic $d\times d$ rank-$r$ matrix can be exactly and efficiently recovered from $O(r d \mbox{poly}\log(d))$ randomly chosen entries \cite{CR09, CT10, G11, R11}.
-These results thus provide theoretical guarantees for the trace-norm constrained minimization method.
-In the case of recovering approximately low-rank matrices based on noisy observations, different types of trace-norm based estimators, which are akin to the Lasso and Dantzig selector used in sparse signal recovery, were proposed and well-studied \cite{CP10, KAO10, RT11, KLT2011, NW2012, K12, Klo11, Klo12}.
+Because a direct search for the lowest-rank matrix satisfying the equality constraints is NP-hard, most previous work on matrix completion has focused on using the trace-norm, which is defined to be the sum of the singular values of the matrix, as a convex relaxation for the rank.
+This can be viewed as an analogue to relaxing the {\it sparsity} of a vector to its $\ell_1$-norm, which has been shown to be effective both empirically and theoretically in compressed sensing.
+Several recent papers proved in different settings that a generic $d\times d$ rank-$r$ matrix can be exactly and efficiently recovered from $O\{ r d \, \mbox{poly}( \log d )\}$ randomly chosen entries \citep{CR09, CT10, G11, R11}.
+These results thus provide theoretical guarantees for the constrained trace-norm minimization method.
+In the case of recovering approximately low-rank matrices based on noisy observations, different types of trace-norm based estimators, which are akin to the Lasso and Dantzig selector used in sparse signal recovery, were proposed and well-studied.
+See, for example, \cite{CP10}, \cite{KAO10}, \cite{RT11}, \cite{KLT2011}, \cite{NW2012}, \cite{K12} and \cite{Klo11, Klo14}, among others.